Like many of you out there, I am an American voter who who trusts that our checks and balances will protect our democracy from harm.

 Jill Holtzman Vogel Has Anger Management Issues

 After having seen the YouTube video above, I’m sure that many of you will agree with me that Ms. Vogel had no right to accuse Mr. Fairfax of fear-mongering, because she did more than enough fear-mongering throughout the time that she was pushing through her marriage bill.
-I even described how she did so in my article titled “Jill Holtzman Vogel Will Ruin Virginia.”
+I even described how she did so in my article titled “Jill Holtzman Vogel Is Ruining Virginia.”
 She was noticeably condescending to Mr. Fairfax in that she spoke as though he were ignorant of the facts that he needed to know to understand the issues.
 She even stated that he had never worked in a legislative capacity.
 However, Mr. Fairfax quickly came out and disclosed the fact that he had worked for the United States Senate.

 In any event, in her interview with Breitbart News, Ms. Vogel did nothing to hide the fact that she catered to the Religious Right.
 She even described her speech at Liberty University in Lynchburg, Virginia, which is an institution of higher learning that has a reputation of promoting Christian fundamentalism.
 One of her college majors was even religion.
 She also attended the DePaul University School of Law in Chicago, Illinois, which is a well-known Catholic institution of higher learning.
 Now, I have no problem with a politician practicing their faith and believing in what they want to believe along the lines of religion.
 However, what was so disturbing about the same above-described online article regarding Ms. Vogel’s interview with Breitbart News was that she told them that when she was growing up, she and her family were enamored with the late televangelist Reverend Jerry Falwell.
 When she was a kid, she and her elders would listen to this man on the radio as though he were some kind of guru to them.

-Most of us who are well educated on the history of televangelists in our nation know what kind of person Mr. Falwell was.
-During the scandal that unfolded back in the 1980s involving televangelist Reverend Jim Bakker and his late wife, Tammy Faye Bakker (Messner), Mr. Falwell pretended to be this religious couple’s best friend; and he offered to take possession of their ministry (The PTL Club) temporarily until they could get their legal problems with the Federal authorities resolved, so that nobody else could legally get a hold of it and take it away from them forever.
-However, around the time that the Federal authorities stripped Mr. Bakker and his wife of just about every asset they had, including an air-conditioned dog house, Mr. Falwell turned on them both like a betraying angel and kept legal possession of their television ministry indefinitely.
+Most of us who are well educated on the history of televangelists in our nation know what kind of person the late Mr. Falwell was.
+During the scandal that unfolded back in the 1980s involving televangelist Reverend Jim Bakker and his late wife, Tammy Faye Bakker (Messner), the late Mr. Falwell pretended to be this religious couple’s best friend; and he offered to take possession of their ministry (The PTL Club) temporarily until they could get their legal problems with the Federal authorities resolved, so that nobody else could legally get a hold of it and take it away from them forever.
+However, around the time that the Federal authorities stripped Mr. Bakker and his wife of just about every asset they had, including an air-conditioned dog house, the late Mr. Falwell turned on them both like a betraying angel and kept legal possession of their television ministry indefinitely.
 Now, I never condoned what the Bakkers did back in the 1980s in that they ripped off a whole boatload of people and engaged in a life of hypocrisy.
 In fact, I feel that Mr. Bakker deserved to serve the prison time that he did because of the people whom he victimized.
-However, I still find it very treacherous of Mr. Falwell to have deceived them both the way that he did with their television ministry.
+However, I still find it very treacherous of the late Mr. Falwell to have deceived them both the way that he did with their television ministry.
 He demonstrated in that event that he simply was not someone to be trusted, even by other Christian fundamentalists like him.
 Nevertheless, those actions of his were the least troubling to me.

 C. Mr. Fairfax Is For The Little Guy

 The Commonwealth of Virginia is 1 of 6 states in our nation that allows unlimited campaign contributions by corporations, individuals, unions and other entities.
-The ruling on Citizens United in the Supreme Court of the United States so many years back opened the doorway for politicians to receive unlimited amounts of campaign money in this regard.
+The ruling on Citizens United in the Supreme Court of the United States ("SCOTUS") so many years back opened the doorway for politicians to receive unlimited amounts of campaign money in this regard.
 Mr. Fairfax believes that the Commonwealth of Virginia should have campaign contribution limits so that every candidate who runs for office has an equal opportunity to get elected.
 In other words, he believes that nobody should be able to buy an election.

 During her debate with Mr. Fairfax on August 9, 2017, Ms. Vogel argued that placing limits on campaign contributions would cause less transparency among individuals and entities that donate money to political campaigns.
 After she presented that argument, Mr. Fairfax agreed with her that transparency was important.
 However, he also stated that transparency could still be achieved in that regard if laws were passed to place limits on campaign contributions.
 He cited the example of a family member making a contribution of $600,000 to Ms. Vogel’s campaign for office.
 His major point was to stop the flow of “dark money.”
 Right then I immediately realized that Mr. Fairfax was aware of Ms. Vogel’s shady legal practices throughout our nation involving “dark money,” and he wanted to put a stop to it.
 The YouTube video below gives a detailed description of what this “dark money” is that Ms. Vogel and the others at her law firm in Warrenton, Virginia have been dealing in as well as how corrupt she and her colleagues are.
 Notice that Ms. Vogel’s law firm deals directly with charities and other non-profit organizations in this same regard.